 Ziplining: This activity is a must-do for anyone visiting Costa Rica.
 Because of its popularity, there are plenty of opportunities and places where you can zipline through the tropical rainforest.
 Take to new heights and catch sight of the tropical fauna and flora as you zoom your way through the foliage.

 Canyoning: Not for the faint hearted, this activity is best suited for participants who have an eye for adventure and are looking for a thrill.
-Canyoning in Quepos will have you abseiling, floating, hiking, or swimming down a canyon river.
+Canyoning in Cimarrones will have you abseiling, floating, hiking, or swimming down a valley river.

 - Rock climbing: Go rock climbing on the largest island in the Seychelles archipelago, Mahe.
 With peaks reaching up to 1,000 metres high, you’ll be surrounded by the sounds and sights of the jungle as you ascend granite boulders to make your way to the top for the best views of the treetops below.